shaunography/snotra/README.md

 # Snotra
-Snotra (pronounced "snow-trah” ) is a pure Python Cloud (AWS) Auditing Tool it uses boto3 to audit your AWS account against a list of common issues and compliance standard including the CIS benchmark.
+Snotra (pronounced "snow-trah” ) is a pure Python Cloud (AWS) Auditing Tool it uses boto3 to audit your AWS account against a list of common issues and compliance standards including the CIS benchmark.
 Snotra produces a results.json file that can be easily incorporated into existing reporting workflows.

 ## usage
 `$ python3 snotra.py --output-dir ./snotra/`